zerospiel/docs/docs/admin-creating-clusters.md

 apiVersion: k0rdent.mirantis.com/v1alpha1
 kind: ClusterTemplateChain
 metadata:
-  name: aws-standalone-cp-0.0.2
+  name: aws-standalone-cp-0-1-0
   namespace: kcm-system
 spec:
   supportedTemplates:
-    - name: aws-standalone-cp-0.0.1
+    - name: aws-standalone-cp-0-0-2
       availableUpgrades:
-        - name: aws-standalone-cp-0.0.2
+        - name: aws-standalone-cp-0-1-0
-    - name: aws-standalone-cp-0.0.2
+    - name: aws-standalone-cp-0-1-0
 ```

-As you can see from the `.spec`, the `aws-standalone-co-0.0.2` template can be applied to a cluster that also uses
+As you can see from the `.spec`, the `aws-standalone-co-0-1-0` template can be applied to a cluster that also uses
-the `aws-standalone-co-0.0.2` template, or it can be used as an upgrade from a cluster that uses `aws-standalone-co-0.0.1`.
+the `aws-standalone-co-0-1-0` template, or it can be used as an upgrade from a cluster that uses `aws-standalone-co-0.0.2`.
 You wouldn't be able to use this template to update a cluster that uses any other `ClusterTemplate`.

 Similarly, the `AccessManagement` object must have properly configured `spec.accessRules` with a list of allowed
 `ClusterTemplateChain` object names and their namespaces.
 For more information, see [Template Life Cycle Management](template-intro.md#template-life-cycle-management).

 > NOTE:
-> Support for displaying all available `ClusterTemplates` for updates in the `ClusterDeployment` status is planned.
+> Support for displaying all available Cluster Templates for updates in the `ClusterDeployment` status is planned.

 <!-- TODO
 ## Scaling a Cluster